Variscan orogeny

 Location of the Hercynian-Alleghenian mountain belts in the middle of the Carboniferous period.
 Present day coastlines are indicated in grey for reference.

 The Variscan orogeny or Hercynian orogeny was a geologic mountain-building event caused by Late Paleozoic continental collision between Euramerica (Laurussia) and Gondwana to form the supercontinent of Pangaea.
-It remains visible today as a series of isolated massifs, including the Ardennes, Bohemian Massif, Vosges-Black Forest, Armorican Massif, Cornubian Massif, Massif Central, and Iberian System.
+It remains visible today as a series of isolated massifs, including the Ardennes, Bohemian Massif, Vosges-Black Forest, Odenwald, Armorican Massif, Cornubian Massif, Massif Central, Iberian System and Gennargentu Massif.
 These are interspersed with Mesozoic and Cenozoic sedimentary basins.
 The chain also crops out in southern Ireland and was later incorporated into the Alpine orogeny (external crystalline massifs) and Pyrenean orogeny.
 These ancient massifs form the pre-Permian basement of western and Central Europe, part of a larger mountain system stretching from the Ural Mountains in Russia to the Appalachian Mountains in North America.

 The chain originated from the convergence and collision of three continental masses: the microcontinent Armorica and the supercontinents Protogondwana and Laurussia (a union of Laurentia and Baltica from the Caledonian orogeny).
 This convergence contributed to the formation of the supercontinent Pangaea.

 Today, the chain is heavily eroded, with most geological evidence consisting of metamorphic rocks and granites, which once formed the deep roots of the massif.